LeonSong1995/gsMap/docs/source/data_format.md

 ```

 ####  Tips for formatting the GWAS data
 You can convert the GWAS summary data into the required format using customized code.
-For ease of use, we've provided a command in GPS to do this.
+For ease of use, we've provided a command in gsMap to do this.
 We'll demonstrate how to use this command with the human height GWAS data as an example.

 First, download the human height GWAS data and decompress it.
 ```bash